 Hire a neighborhood girl to run a Bnos type of group.
 Read books, play a game.
-Everyone gets an ices for the hour.
+Everyone gets ices for the hour.
 Or separate the boys for some parsha and a story.

 Feed ‘em first

-Right before Shalosh Seudos, put out a large trays with yogurts, straws, string cheese, crackers or rolls, so that when the adults sit down to eat the kids don’t take all the little cookies and dairy cheesecakes.
+Right before Shalosh Seudos, put out large trays with yogurts, straws, string cheese, crackers or rolls, so that when the adults sit down to eat the kids don’t take all the little cookies and dairy cheesecakes.